-- Set up and level the total station at a new location.
-It is not necessary to establish this location as a permanent Instrument Point (IP) but only to use the center of the total station as a temporary Instrument Point.
+- 1. Set up and level the total station at a new location.
+Use the center of the total station as the new Instrument Point.
 Given this, the HI is zero (HI = 0). - After pressing the STN key (the 7 key), select the option "7.Known Line" by pressing the 7 key again.
 This brings you to the Input PT1 screen. - Input the point number of the known point to be used for PT1 and press REC/ENT.
 If the known point is recorded within the current Job, the recorded coordinates will be shown.
 Press REC/ENT to accept these coordinates.
 If it has not been previously recorded, input the point's coordinates and press REC/ENT after entering each coordinate.
-Enter HT = 0.0 if sighting the point directly (enter the target height if using a prism on a pole).
-Press REC/ENT.
-The cursor will move to the CD line.
-Leave the CD line blank and press REC/ENT to return to the Input PT1 screen. - The known point used as PT1 must now be sighted and measured.
-Sight the point and press MSR2 (MSR1 if using a prism) and then press REC/ENT after the instrument has completed the distance measurement.